 Last updated: Friday 26 February 2021

 We are committed to maintaining the highest possible standards of education this year, with a focus on personalised teaching and supervision from leading academics, including tutorials and other types of small group learning such as masters’ seminar groups.

 For the majority of students, the core content of your course will not change, although the mode of delivery will be different.
-While lectures will be delivered online, small-group teaching, laboratory and practical work will take place in-person where it is possible to do so in a safe and secure manner.
-Unless notified by your department or faculty, your course syllabus will be unaffected.

 We have put in additional measures to make sure you can take part in practical teaching and research, for example in laboratories.
 Your times may be staggered, and capacities will be reduced, but we are committed to ensuring you get suitable levels of access, in line with government guidance.